 Anxiety isn't something that can be easily pinpointed to any one specific thing.
 Anxiety often has multiple factors - so many, in fact, that figuring out what initially lea to anxiety may be impossible.
 Still, persistent and situational anxiety can be caused by multiple factors - factors that may include.

-- Firstly, generalized anxiety often has to do with your personal beliefs and thought patterns surrounding the situations and objects you encounter in your daily life.
+- First, generalized anxiety often has to do with your personal beliefs and thought patterns surrounding the situations and objects you encounter in your daily life.
 Figuring out what precisely these beliefs and thought patterns are may require the assistance of a therapist.

-- Thirdly, your body may be experiencing a chemical imbalance.
+- Third, your body may be experiencing a chemical imbalance.
 This may be an imbalance that you were born with, it may be due to hormonal shifts or an accompanying psychological disorder such as depression, or it may be the result of the factors listed above.

 Chemical imbalances that cause anxiety can usually be defined by a lack of sufficient levels of the chemical known as serotonin.
 Serotonin in the body increases when you are feeling relaxed and happy.
 Some people are born with naturally low levels of serotonin in their bodies, and others develop it over time as a result of the above factors.

-Over time, the brain can be led to believe that it requires more receptors for stress-related chemicals and fewer for relaxation-related chemicals, causing it to produce more of the former and fewer of the latter, which makes for a long term shortage of serotonin and essentially perpetuates the cycle of stress.
+Over time, the brain can be led to believe that it requires more receptors for stress-related chemicals and fewer for relaxation-related chemicals, causing it to produce more of the former and fewer of the latter, which makes for a long-term shortage of serotonin and essentially perpetuates the cycle of stress.
 Increasing serotonin levels in the body can be achieved chemically, by way of prescription drugs or supplements, or it can be achieved by making healthy lifestyle changes.

 While it is going to be important for you to spend some time either thinking about your life situation or consulting with a professional who can help you pinpoint your personal underlying anxiety causes, the following stress solutions are activities that most people find useful in lowering their general stress levels.

 - Get Your Body Moving Whether you read this as going dancing, heading for the swimming pool, or taking the dog for a walk around the block, getting active is a clinically proven method of raising your body's serotonin levels.
 The more serotonin in your body, the more relaxed you feel, and the more often you raise your serotonin levels, the better your brain will be at processing it.
-Making exercise a regular feature in your life is a great way to retrain your body to feel good, though it may take a few sessions before your muscles adapt the key is not to give up after the first try, and to choose an exercise that you enjoy doing.
+Making exercise a regular feature in your life is a great way to retrain your body to feel good, though it may take a few sessions before your muscles adapt the key is not to give up after the first try and to choose an exercise that you enjoy doing.
 As long as you are moving your body and getting your heart rate up for at least 30 minutes at least 3 times a week, your body will soon look better, feel better and function better, reducing your anxiety threefold.

-- Discover Healthy Recipes Eating healthy can sound like a pain when you think of it in terms of spinach and carrots, but healthy foods can be a lot more diverse and delicious than that just ask the internet, or your vegan and/or vegetarian friends.
+- Discover Healthy Recipes Eating healthy can sound like a pain when you think of it regarding spinach and carrots, but healthy foods can be a lot more diverse and delicious than that just ask the internet, or your vegan and/or vegetarian friends.
 When you eat healthy amounts foods that both taste good and provide your body with nutrition, your brain will have fewer reasons to send you distressed signals, and your general anxiety levels will become lower as a result.
 Specific foods that are good for naturally restoring serotonin in the body include bananas, walnuts, and foods that are high in carbohydrates, though you should bear in mind that too many carbohydrates can be unhealthy.

 - Sleep On It If you don't have good sleeping habits, you probably aren't sleeping regularly or well, which is not helping your anxiety levels.
 Sleep is the time when your body recharges, and if you are an anxious person, this period of recharging is vital to your wellbeing.
 Your muscles get to relax, your brain gets a rest from worrying and your cells get to regenerate and essentially create a new and improved you to deal with life the following day.
-Good sleep habits involve getting to bed at a regular time (even if you are literally just lying down at the same time every day), sleeping with all electronics turned off and all distracting lights off or covered up, and trying to avoid both caffeine and screens for at least an hour before bedtime.
+Good sleep habits involve getting to bed at a regular time (even if you literally just lay down at the same time every day), sleeping with all electronics turned off and all distracting lights off or covered up, and trying to avoid both caffeine and screens for at least an hour before bedtime.
 It may also help you to drink a decaf tea such as chamomile every night as part of a relaxation ritual to help your brain to learn when it's time to relax.